-You will all have known about the umpteenth utterance of Elon Musk.
+You will all have known about the umpteenth externalization of Elon Musk.
 Urged on the issue of energy uncertainty linked to the conflict in Ukraine, the tycoon tweeted his opinion: Europe, he says, must restart its shutdown nuclear power plants.
 Where they are lit, it must prolong their life.
 Other than goodbye to nuclear power, in short.

 Bum, I thought so too.
 But someone took him at his word.